Dear readers of ADxS.org, please forgive the disruption.

 together with impaired glycolysis, can lead to reduced energy supply from carbohydrate metabolism during prolonged exercise

-• Cortisol increases adrenaline-induced lipolysis (fat cleavage, fat digestion)9495
+• Cortisol increases adrenaline-induced lipolysis (fat splitting, fat digestion)9495

-Impairment may be exacerbated by decreased ACTH levels89
+Impairment can be exacerbated by reduced ACTH levels89

-• Impairment of metabolic adaptation in regeneration phases89
+• Impairment of metabolic adaptation during regeneration phases89

-• Cortisol increases the success of pleasurable or compulsive activities (ingestion of sucrose, fat, and drugs).
+• Cortisol increases the success of pleasurable or compulsive activities (intake of sucrose, fat and drugs).
 This motivates the intake of “comfort food”.85

-• Cortisol systemically increases fat deposits in the abdomen.
+• Cortisol systemically increases the fat deposits in the abdomen.
 This causes85

-• An inhibition of catecholamines in the brainstem and
+• Inhibition of catecholamines in the brain stem and

-• An inhibition of CRH expression in the hypothalamus, which inhibits CRH-induced ACTH stimulation
+• Inhibition of CRH expression in the hypothalamus, which inhibits CRH-induced ACTH stimulation

-• While chronic stress and high glucocorticoids increase body weight gain in rats, in humans it causes either increased food intake and weight gain or decreased food intake and weight loss.8596
+• While chronic stress and high glucocorticoids increase body weight gain in rats, in humans this causes either increased food intake and weight gain or decreased food intake and weight loss.8596

-• Several studies show a correlation between cortisol stress response and waist-to-hip ratio, such that a low cortisol stress response is associated with a low waist-to-hip ratio (low waist) whereas a high cortisol stress response is associated with a high waist-to-hip ratio (high waist).979899
+• Several studies show a correlation between the cortisol stress response and the waist-to-hip ratio, so that a low cortisol stress response is associated with a low waist-to-hip ratio (less pronounced waist), while a high cortisol stress response is associated with a high waist-to-hip ratio (pronounced waist).979899

 3.7.
 Cortisol influences catecholamines